Eternalyze0/symmetry_transformer/README.md

 # Symmetry Transformer

 Instead of only predicting the next token also predict the current and previous tokens using separate heads, the notion being learning to predict a part of data input x from any other part of x is beneficial to learning.
+Related paper: https://arxiv.org/abs/2404.19737.

 ## Results